suki-workshop/suki-workshop.github.io/shared_task.md

 ## FinQA
 FinQA is a large-scale dataset on answering deep questions over financial data, aiming to automate the analysis of a large corpus of financial documents.
 Please check our [FinQA paper](https://arxiv.org/pdf/2109.00122.pdf) for more details.
 The dataset, code and instructions can be found at [Github](https://github.com/czyssrs/FinQA).

-The leaderboard is hosted on [codalab](https://codalab.lisn.upsaclay.fr/competitions/1846).
-Please first submit your results on the FinQA test set to the leaderboard.
+The leaderboard is hosted on [Codalab](https://codalab.lisn.upsaclay.fr/competitions/1846).
+Please first submit your results on the FinQA test set to the leaderboard, and then submit your paper following the [Call for Paper](https://suki-workshop.github.io/cfp). **To be eligible for result archives and consideration for awards, we kindly request you to send the following information to zhiyuchen@cs.ucsb.edu using your main contact email:**
+- Team name.
+- Team members.
+- The username used in CodaLab submissions.
+- The forum link to your paper submission on Openreview.

+Please check the [FinQA challenge](https://finqasite.github.io/challenge.html) website for more details.